wilsonliaows/docs/_docs/_connectors/salesforce-docs.markdown

 To download an attachment from Salesforce, you can use the **Download file** Action.
 The **file ID** must be obtained from a previos step, usually from the get object details step.
 Once that step is properly set up, you will be able to use the attachment as a pill in oth#er steps of the recipe, for example, you can use the **Upload file** action in the **box** connector.

 ## Working with SOQL in Salesforce
+Salesforce Object Query Language (SOQL) is used to search your Salesforce data for specific information.
+SOQL syntax consists of a required SELECT statement which may be followed by a number of optional clauses (such as TYPEOF, WHERE, WITH, GROUP BY, etc.).
+In a Workato recipe, the scheduled object query trigger will run SOQL queries with the following basic syntax: SELECT (list of fields) FROM (an object) WHERE (filter statements/sorting).
+You could also use JOIN to merge two tables with at least one similar column.

+The recipe will automatically handle the SELECT FROM portion of your query.
+It will SELECT all fields FROM the object you choose from the pick list.
+For optional clauses, the trigger currently only supports WHERE conditions.
+For a list of standard fields for major Salesforce objects, see: Salesforce Fields Reference

+Using Join
+It is also possible to join two tables with at least one similar column.
+For example, let's take a look at the query below:

+SELECT Id, Name, Account.Name, Account.Parent.Name FROM Contact WHERE Account.Name = '1-800 Flowers'

+This example shows objects under account such as Id and Account Name join with the Contact which the common column is the  Account.Name='1-800 Flowers'.
+Contact object is therefore linked to Account object and Account object is also linked to another Account object, which is the parent of current Account.

+It is important to take note that the query function is case sensitive, all inputs have to be exactly the same as it is in the original form.
+Inputting SOQL WHERE Conditions (Syntax):
+The WHERE clause follows field expression syntax.
+A fieldExpression is defined as follows: fieldName comparisonOperator value.
+Comparison operators:
+Comparison operators include the following: =, !=, <, <=, >, >=, LIKE, IN, NOT IN, INCLUDES, and EXCLUDES.
+Here is a simple example following fieldExpression syntax:

+For detailed information on how to use each comparison operator, see: Comparison Operators Logical operators:
+Multiple field expressions can be joined using logical operators.
+These include: AND, OR, and NOT.
+The basic syntax is as follows: fieldExpressionX AND fieldExpressionY fieldExpressionX OR fieldExpressionY
+NOT fieldExpressionX
+Here is an example showing two fieldExpressions joined by a logical operator:

+For more information on logical operators, see: Logical Operators Date Formats and Date Literals:
+To filter on date fields in a query, you must use Date only format.
+The syntax for this is: YYYY-MM-DD.
+To filter on dateTime fields in a query, you must use the format including: date, time, and time zone offset.
+There are three possible syntax formats for this:
+YYYY-MM-DDThh:mm:ss+hh:mm
+YYYY-MM-DDThh:mm:ss-hh:mm
+YYYY-MM-DDThh:mm:ssZ
+In order to query a date or dateTime field, you may need to turn on formula mode if you are not using it already.
+This is needed to convert your timestamp to the ISO8601 format expected in SOQL.
+Also note that you do not need to use single quotes around date or dateTime values.
+For date fields, add ‘.to_date’ to the end of your date formula to convert your date or timestamp to the correct format.

+For dateTime fields, the third syntax format is the simplest to use.
+After entering the formula to get your desired timestamp (eg: now, 2.weeks.ago.beginning_of_day, etc.), add ‘.strftime("%Y-%m-%dT%H:%M:%S%z")’ to the end of it.

+For more information on date formats and date literals, see: Date Formats and Date Literals
 ## Articles on how to use additional special actions, such as get related objects, etc.

 ## Best practices in working with the connector